TahirHAWK/Python_basics/readme.md

 to activate the notebook

+after installing and during work if you need to add another package, for example: requests etc. you have to do this:

+    pip install requests

+after that you have to update the requirements.txt file with this:

+    pip freeze | Select-String requests >> requirements.txt

+so, it will automatically append the requirements.txt file with the new addition from "pip list"
 # Basic shortcuts for ease of use

 1. ESC : select a cell to command mode from writing mode